fongfh/Getting-CleaningData/Code_Book.md

-Variables used in TRAIN and TEST Data Sets
+Variables used in TRAIN, TEST and TIDY Data Sets
 ==========================================

 The User whom the data is collected is identified by a number from 1 to 30.
 There are a totla of 30 users in the data